Monday April 24, 2017

 - Full Episode

 Cecelia Jane Reynolds was born into slavery, purchased with her mother at just five months old by a Kentucky family.
 At the age of 15, Cecelia made the decision to escape.
-With the help of underground railroad operators who worked at Niagara Falls, N.Y., hotel where her owners were staying, she crossed the Canadian border, eventually ending up in Toronto.
+With the help of underground railroad operators who worked at a Niagara Falls, N.Y., hotel where her owners were staying, she crossed the Canadian border, eventually ending up in Toronto.

 Cecelia's story comes to life in Steal Away Home, a book by historian Karolyn Smardz Frost which chronicles Cecelia's dangerous journey to freedom.